adityaa127/DevConnect/README.md

 # DevConnect – Developer Social Network

 An open-source social platform for developers built with the MERN stack.
-Forked and rebranded from DevConnector 2.0.

 # DevConnect